The Expendables (franchise): Critical and public response

 The Expendables received mixed reviews from critics.
-On review aggregator Rotten Tomatoes the film has a 42% approval rating based on reviews from 210 critics, with an average rating of 5.3/10.
+On review aggregator Rotten Tomatoes the film has a 41% approval rating based on reviews from 206 critics, with an average rating of 5.3/10.
 The website's consensus states: "It makes good on the old-school action it promises, but given all the talent on display, The Expendables should hit harder."
 On Metacritic, which assigns a normalized rating out of 100 to reviews from critics, the film has received a mean score of 45, based on 35 reviews.
-CinemaScore polls reflect solid audience approval with a B+ average grade.
+Audiences polled by CinemaScore gave it an average grade of B+.

 The Expendables 2 received mixed reviews from critics.
-On Rotten Tomatoes the film has a 67% approval rating from 134 critics, with an average rating of 5.9/10.
+On Rotten Tomatoes the film has a 68% approval rating from 133 critics, with an average rating of 5.9/10.
 The website's consensus states: "Taut, violent, and suitably self-deprecating, The Expendables 2 gives classic action fans everything they can reasonably expect from a star-studded shoot-'em-up — for better and for worse."
 Metacritic gave it a score of 51 out of 100, based on reviews from 28 critics, indicating "mixed or average" reviews.
-CinemaScore polls reported that moviegoers gave the film an average grade of A− on an A+ to F scale, compared to The Expendables B+.
+CinemaScore polls reported that moviegoers gave the film an average grade of A− on an A+ to F scale.

 The Expendables 3 received negative reviews from critics.
-On Rotten Tomatoes, the film holds a 31% rating based on 178 reviews with an average rating of 4.9/10.
+On Rotten Tomatoes, the film holds a 32% rating based on 172 reviews with an average rating of 4.9/10.
 The site's consensus reads: "Like its predecessors, The Expendables 3 offers a modicum of all-star thrills for old-school action thriller aficionados — but given all the talent assembled, it should have been a lot more fun".
 On Metacritic, the film has a score of 35 out of 100 based on reviews from 35 critics.

+Expend4bles was panned by critics, with much criticism aimed at its lackluster CGI.
+Audiences surveyed by CinemaScore gave the film an average grade of "B−" on an A+ to F scale.